vitest-dev/vitest/docs/advanced/pool.md

 # Custom Pool

 ::: warning
-This is advanced API.
+This is an advanced and very low-level API.
 If you just want to [run tests](/guide/), you probably don't need this.
 It is primarily used by library authors.
 :::

 Vitest runs tests in pools.
 By default, there are several pools: